MolBIFFM/diana/README.md

 interacting proteins, while mapping proteins to their primary UniProt accession.

-The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by the protein-protein interaction network as well as the distribution of mass spectrometric measurements across it, its communities and subsets of proteins derived from mass spectrometric measurements can be assessed.
+The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by protein-protein interaction networks as well as the distribution of mass spectrometric measurements across them, their communities and subsets of their proteins derived from mass spectrometric measurements can be assessed.

-In addition to a protein-protein interaction network and its individual communities, networks of Gene Ontology terms or Reactome pathways, capturing their respective hierarchical dependencies and enrichment by the protein-protein interaction network, can each be exported along corresponding Cytoscape style specifications.
+In addition to protein-protein interaction networks and their separate communities, networks of Gene Ontology terms or Reactome pathways, capturing their respective hierarchical dependencies and enrichment by protein-protein interaction networks, can each be exported along corresponding Cytoscape style specifications.

 ## Setup